The Exocet is a road legal, exo-skeletal kit car manufactured right here in New Zealand

 All mechanical and electrical parts are retained and re-used from the MX5 donor, including the steering, suspension, brakes, engine and transmission (manual only), driveshaft and differential, hubs and wiring harness.

-- Front and rear subframes
+- Front and rear subframes with sway bars

 - Front and rear control arms and spindles